Azure/azure-webpubsub/docs/specs/phase-2-subprotocol.md

 Client roles can be assigned:
 1. when the client connects with an auth token, and
-2. can be granted with the `on-connect` event handler, and also,
+2. can be granted with the `connect` event handler, and also,
 3. can be granted through [server protocol](#connection_manager).

 #### Client publish